123456789_123456789_123456789_123456789_123456789_

 Here is a list of all of the supported types with a link to their API docs for more detailed information on how to use them, their method parameters, etc.

 In the remainder of this guide, you'll learn how to declare and use the various forms of associations.
-But first, a quick introduction to the situations where each association type is appropriate.
+First, let's take a quick look at the situations where each association type is appropriate.

 class Book < ApplicationRecord